 What is there to say about Bowser’s offspring, the Koopalings, that hasn’t been said before?
 I could go on about their different portrayals in various media, but the Mario Wiki already covers that.
 If anyone really wants to discuss the birth order, whether Larry can speak, or whether Iggy or Ludwig is the inventor of the bunch, I’d be glad to do so, but it’s probably not necessary.
 There are still some questions about them, though.
 For instance, who is their mother?
 A response to a letter in the British version of Nintendo Power suggests the name Clawdia, but there is no canonical basis for this.
+(EDIT: The name actually isn’t mentioned in a magazine at all, but originated on a fansite.)
 For that matter, they don’t all necessarily have the same mother.
 If you accept the cartoons’ idea that Iggy and Lemmy are twins, then they would have the same mother, but this is never confirmed in the games.
 In fact, I get the impression that Iggy’s attack pattern is usually more similar to Larry’s than to Lemmy’s, if that counts for anything.

 After their first appearance in Super Mario Bros.
 3, the Koopalings showed up in a few more games, but they kind of took a hiatus for a while.
 Then, in Super Mario Sunshine, we were introduced to yet another child of Bowser’s, known simply as Bowser Jr.